The Fold

 The Fold is an American indie rock band from Chicago, Illinois, United States.
-The Fold formed in 2005, and promptly began work on their album This Too Shall Pass for Tooth & Nail Records.
-They have released four full-length studio albums and three EP's over their career, with a fifth full-length slated for release on September 9, 2022, titled Stereo Fire.
-Career highlights include surpassing 130 million views on their YouTube channel and a nomination Secrets Keep You Sick for a Grammy in the category of "Best Recording Package".
+The Fold formed in 2002, and promptly began work on their album This Too Shall Pass for Tooth & Nail Records.
+They have released five full-length studio albums and three EP's over their career, with a sixth full-length slated for release in late 2025/ early 2026, titled Good luck/ Destiny.
+Career highlights include surpassing 130 million views on their YouTube channel and the nomination of Secrets Keep You Sick for a Grammy in the category of "Best Recording Package".
 Their single "Gravity" from the album This Too Shall Pass reached No. 1 on the CHR Rock charts.
-The band has more recently written much themed music for sports and television, most notably the theme songs for Ninjago: Masters of Spinjitzu, the Chicago Cubs, and all NFL teams.
+The band has more recently written themed music for sports and television, most notably the theme songs for Ninjago: Masters of Spinjitzu, the Chicago Cubs, and all NFL teams.